ahlesen/my-summary/Neural NLP/README.md

 # Project
 The project was aimed at the implementation of the one-document summarization and compare different methods.
-(In order to get results, like in a Project_Summarization, you should Run All cells.
+(In order to get results, like in a Project_Summarization.ipynb, you should Run All cells.
 If you have any problems, please contact me)